teng-rui/capture/README.md

 3. follow the introduction in /client/readme to start client

-4. add a .env under /capture/server, set your secret 'SECRET=yoursecret' and mongodb url
+4. add a .env under /capture/server, set your secret 'SECRET=yoursecret' and mongodb url 'DATABASE=yourURL'

 5. run node index.js in terminal to strat server